pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sg:`get_frect(\**kwargs) -> FRect`

       This is the same as ``.get_rect()`` but returns an FRect.
-FRect is similar to Rect, only except its coordinates are floats.
+FRect is similar to Rect, except it stores float values instead.

       You can pass keyword argument values to this function.
-These named values will be applied to the attributes of the Rect before it is returned.
+These named values will be applied to the attributes of the FRect before it is returned.
 An example would be ``mysurf.get_frect(center=(100, 100))`` to create a rectangle for the Surface centered at a given position.